marco-willi/camera-trap-classifier/README.md

 This code is based on work conducted in the following study:

-*Identifying Animal Species in Camera Trap Images using Deep Learning and Citizen Science, 2018, submitted*
+*Identifying Animal Species in Camera Trap Images using Deep Learning and Citizen Science, 2018, Methods in Ecology and Evolution*

 Authors: Marco Willi, Ross Tyzack Pitman, Anabelle W. Cardoso, Christina Locke, Alexandra Swanson, Amy Boyer, Marten Veldthuis, Lucy Fortson